Some good hints,

 a bunch of items in a pile and taking your time looking and making a decision on whether to buy or not.
 We do not allow this

-the sale might have the most potential buyers.
+when the sale might have the most potential buyers.
 This is not fair to the estate sale company or others attending the sale.

 Purchasing Large or bulky items: